mlech26l/ode-lstms/README.md

 This is the official code repository of the paper *Learning Long-Term Dependencies in Irregularly-Sampled Time Series* [[arXiv link]](https://arxiv.org/pdf/2006.04418.pdf).

-The principle idea of this paper is to combine ODE-RNNs with LSTM in a single architecture that

-- has the supreme modeling power of ordinary differential equations for fitting irregularly-sampled time series, and
-- the capability of the LSTM architecture for learning long-term dependencies in the data.

-Our proposed ODE-LSTM achieves this by post-processing the output-state of the LSTM's state-pair by a learnable ODE.
-The LSTM's memory-state stays untouched to allow a near-constant backpropagation of the error signal.

 ![alt](misc/state_table.png)

 ## Update January 2021 - PyTorch support added